0xdeadc0de/trade_dll/README.md

 -----------------------------------------------------
 ![image.png](autoTrade.png)

+FAQ:
+- This is not a cheat tool!
+Don't ask.
+- Only works in single player games.
+Doesn't work on multiplayer.
+- Use it on your own risk.
+Save your game/progress before attempting to run this tool.

 How to:
 - Make sure you compile for 32-bit (x86) setting in Visual Studio
 - Place dll near injector.exe and run exe as administrator